jsolano/jsolano.github.com/_posts/2015-05-03-connect-sequel-pro-mysql-vagrant.md

 	$vagrant ssh

-2) Find the address MySQL is bound to : cat /etc/mysql/my.cnf | grep bind-address The result will be : bind-address = 99.99.99.99 <- example
+2) Find the address MySQL is bound to :

+   cat /etc/mysql/my.cnf | grep bind-address
+   bind-address = 99.99.99.99 <- example

-3) enter to your mysql root -r root -p {root-password-here}
+3) enter to your

+	mysql root -r root -p {root-password-here}

+4) Running inside of MYSQL

-4) mysql> GRANT ALL PRIVILEGES ON *.* TO 'root'@'{99.99.99.99}' IDENTIFIED BY '{root-password-here}' WITH GRANT OPTION; FLUSH PRIVILEGES;
+	mysql> GRANT ALL PRIVILEGES ON *.* TO 'root'@'{99.99.99.99}' IDENTIFIED BY '{root-password-here}' WITH GRANT OPTION; FLUSH PRIVILEGES;

-5) return to your host sytem
+5) return to your host system

 6) open SEQUEL PRO